Sam-Dragon/cloud/gcp/VPC.md

 - It is stateful
 - each rule has priority assigned [0 [high] - 65535 [low - Default]]
 - All egress is allowed but ingress is not [It must be overridden]
+- It allows egress, ssh, rdc, ipcl

 # Shared VPC
-- **Organization has multiple projects and u want projects to communicate with each other**
+- **Organization has multiple projects and you want projects to communicate with each other**
 - It can be achieved by creating share VPC at organization or folder level [Access Role: **Shared VPC Admin**]
 - Network admins responsible for Host projects & resource users use service project
+- It is centralized approach

 # VPC Peering
-- Connects VPC networks accross different organizations
+- Connects VPC networks accross **different organizations**
 - Networks in same project, different project & accross project in different organizations
 - All communications are internal IP address.
 [Not accessible via internet]
+- It is decentralized approach

 # Hybrid Cloud
 > Cloud VPN
 - connect on-premise network to gcp network
 - Implemented using IPSEC vpn tunnel
 - Types: HA VPN [Dynamic Routing], Classic VPN [Static Routing]
-- useful in low bandwidth needs
+- Useful in low bandwidth needs

 > Cloud Interconnect
 - High speed physical connection between on-premise and vpc network
-- Types: Dedicate Interconnect, Partner interconnect
+- Types: Dedicate Interconnect [Recommended], Partner interconnect
 - Data exchanges happens through a private network
 - supports google api's and services can be privately accessed from on-premise
-- useful in high bandwidth needs
+- Useful in high bandwidth needs

 > Direct Peering
 - connect customer network to google network